crnbarr93/IoT-Blink-v2/README.md

 ### Running

-1. Run blink.js, passing the contract address with the address from step 6 in the previous section in place of <ADDRESS>:
+1. Run blink.js, passing the contract address with the address from step 6 in the previous section in place of ADDRESS:

-       `node blink.js <ADDRESS>`
+       `node blink.js ADDRESS`

 2. In another terminal window run `transaction.js`, replacing the contract address as in the previous step:

-	`node transaction.js <ADDRESS>`
+	`node transaction.js ADDRESS`

 3. The LED should begin to blink!